 Our impact is sustainable -because it has a commercial base

 Australia is one of the wealthiest countries in the world, but there are many people in our society who are falling behind.
-It was not very long ago that it was accepted that everyone has a right to a home.
+It was not very long ago that it was accepted that everyone has a right to a safe place to live.
 Not just a roof over your head, but a home – a place you know is yours for as long as you want it, that reflects your family, your interests and loves, a place where cherished memories are made, a place that provides essential privacy.
 Home is the foundation of connectedness and cultural identity.
 Being able to choose where you make your home means your kids can stay at the same school and make friends, and no matter what your stage of life, you can be part of your local community.
 Home is not just where the heart is, it is the bedrock of everybody’s health and happiness.

 How do people become homeless?

 The reasons for homelessness are many and varied and can include a mixture of structural factors, systematic failures and individual circumstances.

 Domestic and family abuse is an increasingly common reason for seeking homelessness services.
 The AIHW found that 106,000, or 38% of people requiring services, sought support due to domestic and family abuse in 2015-16.
 This was a 33% increase from 2011–12, when the collection began, and a 14% increase from 2014–15.

 Domestic and family abuse was the most common reason for accessing services in Victoria, the Northern Territory and Western Australia.
 The latter had the highest rate (43%), while the Northern Territory and Victoria came close behind with 40% and 42% respectively.
 Nationally, 35% of people access homelessness services for this reason.

 1 in 5 women and 1 in 4 children in Australia is affected by domestic abuse.